 Upwork, referrals, and content marketing all have a place.
 But none of them give you a predictable, controllable pipeline.
 Signal-based outbound does.
 You find companies with measurable website problems, reach out with messages that reference those specific issues, and convert replies into discovery calls.

 The system runs on four inputs: a tight ICP, clear buying signals, personalized multichannel sequences, and consistent weekly execution.
-Automate the execution layer with GTM Bud — AI-powered prospect research, personalized messaging, and automated LinkedIn + email sequences — and you can run this entire system in the background while delivering client work.
-First campaign live in 15 minutes, 3 meetings guaranteed per 600 leads or full refund.
-See how it works for web dev agencies.
+Automate the execution layer with GTM Bud, which handles AI-powered prospect research, personalized messaging, and automated LinkedIn and email sequences, and you can run this entire system in the background while delivering client work.
+First campaign live in 15 minutes.
+See how it works for web development agencies.